-The server mode is the default mode for all Dashboard SQL data sources.
-To change the data processing mode for a specified data source in code, use the DashboardSqlDataSource.DataProcessingMode property.
+SQL Data Source - the server mode is the default mode for all Dashboard SQL data sources.
+To change the data processing mode for the specified data source in code, use the DashboardSqlDataSource.DataProcessingMode property.

-The Entity Framework data source does not allow you to switch between data processing modes manually.
-The mode is determined and applied automatically based on the DBContext information about available properties as follows:
+The Entity Framework data source prevent you to switch between data processing modes.
+The Web Dashboard determines and applies the mode automatically based on the DBContext information about available properties as follows:

-- Server mode is set if the DBContext properties return objects with the IQueryable interface.
-In this case, the dashboard requests data with complex LINQ queries and the Entity Framework executes LINQ queries server side.
+- The Server mode is set if the DBContext properties return objects with the IQueryable interface.
+In this situation the dashboard requests data with complex LINQ queries and the Entity Framework executes LINQ queries on the server side.

 Use the DashboardEFDataSource.GetDataProcessingMode property to determine the data processing mode for the specified data member contained in the data source.

-Excel Data Source, Object Data Source, and Extract Data Source operate in client mode and do not support server mode.
+Excel Data Source, Object Data Source and Extract Data Source works in client mode and do not support server mode.
 An attempt to set the DataProcessingMode property results in the NotSupportedException.